amazon-connect/amazon-connect-salesforce-cti/docs/lightning/02-installation/02-guided-setup.md

 <img src={useBaseUrl('/img/lightning/image34.png')} />

-You will also see the option to enable and disable certain triggers in the package, which you can configure to meet your needs.
+5. You will also see the option to enable and disable certain triggers in the package, which you can configure to meet your needs.
 You can change these whenever you would like to.
-For more details, see the troubleshooting section.
+For more details, see below

+These are options we provide that allow you to toggle certain functionality in the adapter.
+- CCA Case Trigger - This trigger looks for any ContactChannelAnalytics records that could be related to a updated/inserted Case, and creates a relationsihp between the two records.
+This trigger uses batching to process the update requests.
+- CCA Contact Trigger - This trigger looks for any ContactChannelAnalytics records that could be related to a updated/inserted Contact, and creates a relationsihp between the two records.
+This trigger uses batching to process the update requests.
+- Case Contact CCA Trigger - This trigger looks for any Case/Contact records that could be related to an updated/inserted ContactChannelAnalytics record, and creates a relationsihp between the records.
+- Task Trigger - This trigger creates a ContactChannel record for any inserted/updated task that with a `CallObject` field that does not currently have a ContactChannel record created before.

-5. Select **Save**
+6. Select **Save**

 ### Create the Softphone Layout